This easy veggie burger recipe is vegan, super healthy and best of all, crazy delish.

 - Heat the remaining oil in an ovenproof pan or skillet over medium heat.
 Cook the burgers for about 5-6 minutes, or until golden brown on both sides, then place them in the preheated oven and bake for an additional 15-17 minutes.

-- Spread mashed avocado on the lower bun, add the patty, then your favorite toppings, set the top bun and enjoy!
+- Spread mashed avocado on the lower bun, add the patty, then your favorite toppings and set the top bun.